Automattic/woocommerce-payments/readme.txt

 * Update - Instant deposit inbox note wording.
 * Fix - Deposit overview details for non instant ones.
 * Update - Payment request button should guide users to login when necessary.
+* Add - When setting WooCommerce Payments up, inform if merchant business country is not supported.

 = 2.5.0 - 2021-06-02 =
 * Fix - Fix hover dialog for close button on modals, unify styling and layout of modal buttons.